luxonis/depthai-hardware/docs/source/pages/articles/waterproof.rst

 .. image:: /_static/images/waterproof/poe_gasket.jpeg

 Here's our testing of the enclosures.
-The heigth of this drum, which was filled with water, is 1 meter and we were testing these two enclosures over an extended period of time.
+The height of this drum, which was filled with water, is 1 meter and we were testing these two enclosures over an extended period of time.

 .. image:: /_static/images/waterproof/water_test.jpeg